nikomatsakis/babysteps/babysteps/_posts/2022-09-21-dyn-async-traits-part-9-callee-site-selection.md

 ## But...does `dyn AsyncIterator` have to implement `AsyncIterator`?

-In fact, there is no "hard and fixed" reason that `dyn Trait` types have to implement `Trait`, and in fact there are a few good reasons NOT to do it.
+There is no "hard and fixed" reason that `dyn Trait` types have to implement `Trait`, and there are a few good reasons *not* to do it.
 The alternative to dyn safety is a design like this: you can *always* create a `dyn Trait` value for any `Trait`, but you may not be able to use all of its members.
 For example, given a `dyn Iterator`, you could call `next`, but you couldn't call generic methods like `map`.
 In fact, we've kind of got this design in practice, thanks to the [`where Self: Sized` hack](https://rust-lang.github.io/rfcs/0255-object-safety.html#adding-a-where-clause) that lets us exclude methods from being used on `dyn` values.

 Why did we adopt object safety in the first place?
 If you look back at [RFC 255], the primary motivation for this rule was ergonomics: clearer rules and better error messages.
 Although I argued for [RFC 255] at the time, I don't think these motivations have aged so well.
 Right now, for example, if you have a trait with a generic method, you get an error when you try to create a `dyn Trait` value, telling you that you cannot create a `dyn Trait` from a trait with a generic method.
 But it may well be clearer to get an error at the point where you to call that generic method telling you that you cannot call generic methods through `dyn Trait`.

+Another motivation for having `dyn Trait` implement `Trait` was that one could write a generic function with `T: Trait` and have it work equally well for object types.
+That capability *is* useful, but because you have to write `T: ?Sized` to take advantage of it, it only really works if you plan carefully.
+In practice what I've found works much better is to implement `Trait` to `&dyn Trait`.

 [RFC 255]: https://rust-lang.github.io/rfcs/0255-object-safety.html